kl82slo/kl82slo.github.io/_posts/2021-09-15-0008 Qlik - Limit Acces To Data.md

+And show it in Qlik
+In the first grid lets add 'Connecting_Column' and 'Shown_Data' In a seperate grid add function OSuser()
 ![BASIC_DATA_01](/img/20210915_0008/BASIC_DATA_01.png){:height="75%" width="75%"}

-In the first grid lets add 'Connecting_Column' and 'Shown_Data'

-In a seperate grid add function OSuser()

 {% highlight sql %}
 =OSuser()